Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Conclusion

 \section{Conclusion}

-This paper proposes a framework for few-shot abnormal trace classification for MSS with two main components: (1) MultiHAttenAE for constructing system-specific trace representations, which enables (2) TE-MAML to perform effective and efficient few-shot learning for abnormal trace classification.
+This paper proposes a novel framework, TraFaultDia, which automatically classifies abnormal traces into specific fault categories for MSS.
+TraFaultDia has two main components: (1) AttenAE for unsupervisedly constructing unified, compressed trace representations, which enables (2) TEMAML to perform effective few-shot categorization of abnormal traces from MSS.
 The proposed framework is evaluated on representative benchmark MSS with open datasets.
-The evaluation results shows our framework's effective and efficient within-system and cross-system adaptability.
-Overall, our framework provides a solution for a few-shot abnormal trace classification for MSS.
-Future work will focus on further improving the generalizability, scalability, and interpretability of the proposed framework.
-Also, we plan to evaluate its performance on real industrial MSS.
+The evaluation results show that TraFaultDia achieves effective and rapid within-system and cross-system adaptability.
+Future work will focus on further improving generalizability, scalability, and interpretability of TraFaultDia.
+We plan to test its performance on real-world industrial MSS.